Butler2019/Pokemon.directions/index.md

 # POKÈMON DIRCTIONS!
-## something for people that are bad woth directions,
+## something for people that are bad with directions,

 there are four ( actually 8 but im only focusing on four ) dircetions, North East West South,